Old Higher Lighthouse Stopes Cottage

 Located in Portland Bill, Dorset

 This semi detached cottage is located on the tip of Portland Bill in Dorset and can sleep four people in two bedrooms.

 - Bedrooms: 2

 - Bathrooms: 1

 Have you ever wanted to stay at a lighthouse?
 Now you can, right here on Portland.
 Stopes Cottage is a self-catering cottage attached to the 18th Century lighthouse via a corridor.

 The cottage is surrounded by ornamental gardens with an outdoor swimming pool and Jacuzzi (seasonal).
-There is garden furniture and BBQ.
+There is garden furniture and a BBQ.
 There is ample parking right outside the kitchen window.
-Access to the property is by private road and the only passing traffic is on foot along the coastal footpath, which is part of a beautiful Jurassic walk.
-Fran and Les (your hosts) live on site and are always available to help and advise.
+Access to the property is by a private road and the only passing traffic is on foot along the coastal footpath, which is part of a beautiful Jurassic walk.
+Fran and Les (your hosts) live on-site and are always available to help and advise.

 The lighthouse has a long history.
 The first on this site was in 1716 and was a coal-fired beacon.
 The first one stone-built was in 1769 and later rebuilt in 1869 and worked in conjunction with the Lower lighthouse, which is now a bird observatory.
 It had a 16wick burner and was the first lighthouse anywhere in the world to use Argon lamps and a true reflector.
 When it was new King George111 was anxious to see “This new lighthouse” and came for a visit.
 It became disused and went into private ownership in 1906 when the new red and white one was built.
 After which it had various owners including Dr Marie Stopes and it was during that time it was visited by some famous people including H.G.Wells, Thomas Hardy, G.B.Shaw and ballerina Margot Fontaine who later became a Dame.